 If you had something you were selling for $5 and someone said, “You can sell that in my neighborhood for $500,” would you say no?
 The drug companies bribe your politicians so they don’t vote for things like allowing Medicare to negotiate drug prices.

 Because the U.S. runs on Capitalism, Congress had to pass legislation that allowed our Department of Health and Human Services to step in and say “We are not paying more than $35 for insulin.
 You cannot charge anyone in this country more than that.”
-They could do that with ever drug if they cared about us!
+They could do that with every drug if they cared to!

 That means the government has the ability to dictate that citizens won’t pay more than the actual cost of a drug.
 Insurance companies are the ones in control right now when it comes to the cost of prescription drugs.